 There are a few key reasons why it’s so crucial to have your own website:

-You control the experience.
-You can design it however you want, and there aren’t any of the ads or distractions that come with social media platforms.
+- You control the experience.
+You can design your music website however you want, and there aren’t any of the ads or distractions that come with social media platforms.

-You can sell direct-to-fan.
-With no middle man, that means more money in your pocket (commission-free with Bandzoogle), and a better experience for your fans.
+- You can sell direct-to-fan.
+With no middle man, that means more money from your music in your pocket (commission-free with Bandzoogle), and a better experience for your fans.
 Plus, customers can join your mailing list at the same time so you can keep in touch with them.

 Maintaining a blog is a great way to drive fans to your website, and it can help a lot with search engine optimization — meaning you’ll rank higher in search results when people Google you.

 Blogging also provides a source of consistent, quality content to share on social media.
-Plus, it shows that your career is active, and over time, it helps create a stronger connection to your fans.
+It shows that your career is active and, over time, it helps create a stronger connection to your fans.

 Not sure what to blog about?
 Here are 10 ideas to get you started: